Mohammeddaniyal/hr/README.md

 ## 📋 Project Overview

-In this phase, the **HR Management System** evolves by introducing **MySQL database integration**.
-The data handling previously done through file storage is now migrated to a **relational database** using **JDBC**.
-The application now allows for persistent storage of designation data within MySQL, ensuring that data is retained across sessions.
+In this phase, the application was enhanced by introducing **custom networking** for client-server communication.
+Custom Java socket programming was implemented to allow the system to exchange data between the client and server.
+This step involved the creation of multiple network-related packages, enabling remote interactions with the HR management system.

-The architecture has been expanded to include more layers for better separation of concerns and scalability.
+The architecture has been extended to include networking layers and a custom server-client communication mechanism.

 ## ✨ Features

-- **CRUD Operations** for designations (now backed by MySQL database).
+- **CRUD Operations** for designations backed by MySQL database.
 - **Search** functionality for designations.
 - **Export to PDF** functionality using iText7.
 - **Data Persistence** through MySQL database.
-- Updated **User Interface** reflecting new database-driven operations.
+- **Networking** for client-server communication using custom Java sockets.
+- Server-side handling with custom **HR Server** to manage incoming requests.

 ## 🏛️ Project Architecture

-The updated architecture introduces the following layers:
+The architecture has been updated to introduce networking layers for communication between the client and server.
+The updated architecture now includes:

 - **Data Layer (DL):**
-  - Responsible for file storage (for legacy purposes) and interactions with the database.
+  - Handles file storage and database interactions.

 - **Business Logic Layer (BL):**
-  - Manages the business rules and logic for designations.
+  - Manages business rules and logic for designations.

 - **Presentation Layer (PL):**
-  - Provides the graphical user interface (GUI) for CRUD operations.
+  - Provides the graphical user interface for CRUD operations.

 - **Database Data Layer (DBDL):**
-  - Handles all MySQL database interactions using **JDBC** to persist designations in a relational database.
+  - Handles database interactions through **JDBC**.

-The **MySQL database** now stores the data, replacing the previous file-based approach.
+- **Networking Layers:**
+  - **NetServer:**
+    Handles server-side logic and communication with clients.
+  - **NetClient:**
+    Handles the client-side communication with the server.
+  - **NetCommon:**
+    Contains shared utilities and protocols for both server and client.
+  - **ProxyBL:**
+    Acts as a mediator between the client and business logic layer for network communication.

 ## 🛠️ Technologies Used